Nemethe/graph2d/README.md

 ```
 new Graph2D(false); // if false graph will get auto increment number id

-new Graph2D(true); // if true you will have to put string as second argument of getItem
+new Graph2D(true); // if true you will have to put string ID as second argument of addItem

 new Graph2D(true, 5000); // graph can store max 5000 items, but automatically remove least used items when you will cross the barrier
 ```